ajitgoel/Notes/InterviewQuestions/SQLServer/Notes.md

 - Partitions rows into form set of rows.
 (PARTITION BY clause is used)
 - Orders rows within those partitions into a particular order.
 (ORDER BY clause is used)

-<u>**For employee table having columns name, age, department, salary, Find average salary of employees for each department and order employees within a department by age.**</u>
+###### For employee table having columns name, age, department, salary, Find average salary of employees for each department and order employees within a department by age.

 SELECT Name, Age, Department, Salary, ==AVERAGE(Salary) OVER( PARTITION BY Department ORDER BY Age) AS Avg_Salary== FROM employee

 ---------------------